RoMar19/Building_in_green/README.md

 ## UI

 **Colors, Fonts & Layout**
-The layout is based on a Theme template from startbootstrap.com.
+The layout was based on a Theme template from startbootstrap.com, after removing all Bootstrap components creating conflicts with Materialize, new style appied.
-Colors and Fonts from landing-page.css and mystyle.css to customize the website.
+Colors and Fonts from mystyle.css to customize the website.
 **Responsiveness**
-Using Bootstrap and mystyle.css to make a responsive layout from large to small size screens.
+Using media queries, mystlyle.css and Materlialize to make a responsive layout from large to small size screens.

 ## UX